Nonsmooth frameworks for an extended Budyko model: A Nonsmooth System for a Glaciated Planet

+In this section, we introduce suitable constraints on the ice dynamics so that trajectories with initial conditions in the physical region remain in this region for all time. {Moreover, we obtain physically reasonable motion on the boundaries.}

 As mentioned previously, the pole and the equator define physical constraints of the ice line; it must stay in the unit interval $[0,1]$.
-However, the model as it stands does not take this into account.
-A natural choice is to assume that $\dot{\eta}=0$ when $\eta$ reaches a physical boundary.
+However, the model in its current form does not take this into account.
+A natural choice is to set $\dot{\eta}=0$ when $\eta$ reaches a physical boundary.
 In addition to this, one needs to account for the stability/instability of these states, thus allowing orbits to exit the boundary when it becomes unstable.
-More specifically, we should take
+More specifically, it would be natural to define the evolution of $(A,\eta)$ via